San Antonio migrant deaths lead to slow effort to ID victims

 Ten migrants died in 2017 after being trapped inside a truck parked at a San Antonio Walmart.
 In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of the city.
 More than 50 migrants were found alive in a trailer in 2018, driven by a man who said he was to be paid $3,000 and was sentenced to more than five years in prison.

-Other tragedies have occurred long before migrants reached the U.S. In December, more than 50 died when a semitrailer rolled over on a highway in southern Mexico.
+Other tragedies have occurred before migrants reached the U.S. In December, more than 50 died when a semitrailer rolled over on a highway in southern Mexico.
 In October, Mexican authorities reported finding 652 migrants packed into six trailers stopped at a military checkpoint near the border.

 During a vigil held Tuesday evening in the rain at a San Antonio park, many of the more than 50 people who attended expressed sadness, frustration and anger at the deaths and what they described as a broken immigration system.